junxit/us-congress-bills-116/metadata.md

 - 2019-05-22 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-05-22 — The previous question was ordered pursuant to the rule.
 - 2019-05-22 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier an on which further proceedings had been postponed.
+- 2019-05-23 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.